x123/kdy-iss/docs/kdy-safety.md

 !!!
 Warning
-    A casualty in the water with only a buoyancy aid (i.e., not a proper lifejacket designed to turn an unconcious casualty upright and keep their airway clear of the water) is almost certain to drown upon loss of conciousness.
+    A casualty in the water with only a buoyancy aid (i.e., not a proper lifejacket designed to turn an unconscious casualty upright and keep their airway clear of the water) is almost certain to drown upon loss of consciousness.

 | Water Temperature Degrees C | Water Temperature Degrees F | Loss of Dexterity | Exhaustion or Unconsciousness | Expected Time of Survival |
 |-----------------------------|-----------------------------|-------------------|-------------------------------|---------------------------|